New Technologies

 Looking at this general chart below (which is not mine and I forgot the source):

 The causes of sibilance is not commonly focused on, but much of sibilance can be attributed to spurious peaks from phase shift issues, which typically manifest in the Trebles area ..
+Frequency extension in this area is an aspect few headphone companies will focus on, yet is critical for faster transients, which allows for pristine clarity and dynamics in the trebles, without the traditional harshness associated in this region attributed to sibilance.

 So it is critical for the headphones to be clean and free of distortions and phase issues in this area (5-8khz), so as to have less audibly pronounced sibilance.
 So ideally, the solution is not about making corrections with dips to the EQ.